OlympusDAO/olympus-docs/docs/overview/01_tokens.md

 ```

 ## Is OHM a stablecoin?
-No, OHM is in the “flatcoin” category.
+No, OHM is in the "flatcoin" category.
 OHM is a free-floating money that is subject to the Range Bound Stability (RBS) system.
 It programmatically and transparently encourages a price range for market participants.

 ## Is OHM pegged?
 Unlike stablecoins, OHM is not pegged to any fiat currency.
-Instead, it is backed by a growing $200M+ worth of assets in the Olympus Treasury, ensuring confidence and stability via the RBS monetary policy.
-Learn more about RBS.
+Instead, it is backed by assets in the Olympus Treasury, ensuring confidence and stability via the RBS monetary policy.